lh/pdf-comparator/README.md

 - **Dual PDF Loading**: Load a base PDF and an overlay PDF
 - **Translucent Overlay**: Adjust opacity (0-100%) of the overlay PDF to see both documents simultaneously
-- **Interactive Ruler**: Toggle rulers with pixel measurements for precise alignment
+- **Interactive Ruler**: Toggle rulers with point measurements for precise alignment (1 pt = 1/72 inch, standard PDF unit)
 - **Nudging Controls**: Use arrow keys to adjust overlay position
-  - Arrow keys: Move 1 pixel at a time
+  - Arrow keys: Move 1 point at a time
-  - Shift + Arrow keys: Move 10 pixels at a time
+  - Shift + Arrow keys: Move 10 points at a time
 - **Scaling Controls**: Adjust overlay scale from 50% to 200%
   - Coarse slider for quick adjustments
   - Fine controls with ±0.01 increment buttons